 REQUIREMENTS FOR TRACEABILITY AND LOGGING

-The management of risk is fundamental to the operation of any Grid.
+The management of risk is fundamental to the operation of any e-Infrastructure.
 Identifying the cause of incidents is essential to prevent them from re-occurring.
 In addition, it is a goal to contain the impact of an incident while keeping services operational.
 For response to incidents to be acceptable this needs to be commensurate with the scale of the problem.

-The minimum level of traceability for Grid usage is to be able to identify the source of all actions (executables, file transfers, pilot jobs, portal jobs, etc) and the individual who initiated them.
+The minimum level of traceability for use of the IT Infrastructure is to be able to identify the source of all actions (executables, file transfers, pilot jobs, portal jobs, virtual machine management, image management etc) and the individual who initiated them.
 In addition, sufficiently fine-grained controls, such as blocking the originating user and monitoring to detect abnormal behaviour, are necessary for keeping services operational.
 It is essential to be able to understand the cause and to fix any problems before re-enabling access for the user.

 The aim is to be able to answer the basic questions who, what, where, and when concerning any incident.
 This requires retaining all relevant information, including timestamps and the digital identity of the user, sufficient to identify, for each service instance, and for every security event including at least the following: connect, authenticate, authorize (including identity changes) and disconnect.